 The arts is more than an economic asset, and more than the contribution it makes to Wales’ culture – it is the heart of Wales, it’s who we are.

-If we don’t put creative arts right in the centre of initiatives, and don’t give them a role during the pandemic, I fear that we risk losing talented people and that’s too important to ignore.
+If we don’t put creative arts right in the centre of initiatives, and don’t give them a role during the pandemic, I fear that we risk losing talented people if the arts become collateral damage and that’s too important to ignore.
 We are talking about an investment in our future, and we owe it to future generations in Wales to protect this crucial part of our society.
 The Well-being of Future Generations Act refers to evidence that shows that ‘valuing arts and creativity is beneficial for our economic, environmental, social and cultural well-being’.
 We cannot rob ourselves, nor our children and grandchildren of such a significant contributor to well-being.”.